 In the early 1800s, garlic was heavily consumed by people who made their livings working the fields.
-Through trial and error, they discovered that, as pleasant as the taste was to most humans, creatures hungering for a blood meal avoided it like the plague.
-It was apparent that pesky mosquitos and biting flies would rather starve than feed off of anyone who had garlic polluting their insides.
+Through trial and error, they discovered that as pleasant as the taste was to most humans, creatures hungering for a blood meal avoided it like the plague.
+Apparently, pesky mosquitos and biting flies would rather starve than feed off of anyone with garlic polluting their insides.

 5. A Question of Why

 The question of how a person becomes a vampire in the first place is a tricky one.
 While it is widely presumed that this transformation occurs when someone who is afflicted feeds on a mortal victim but spares their life, there are other ways that are fabled to lead to this nearly inescapable state of non-being.